yousef991/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project
+I've optimized a provided website with a number of optimization- and performance-related issues so that it achieves a target PageSpeed score and runs at 60 frames per second.
-below it's what I did with this project.
+And below it's what I did with this project.

 #### Part 1: Optimize PageSpeed Insights score for index.html

-Some useful tips to help you get started:

 1- go to https://www.python.org/downloads/ and download python and install it 2-go to https://ngrok.com/download and place the downloaded file in your project folder